kavigamage-da/customer-churn-analysis-telecom-lk/README.md

 > The top **471** highest-risk active customers represent **LKR 68,000+ in monthly recurring revenue**.

 Using the composite risk scoring model (Query 10), every active customer receives a risk score based on support tickets, inactivity, tenure, contract type, and spend trend.
 The top 471 customers by risk score can be identified, ranked, and assigned a recommended action — all visible on Page 3 of the dashboard.

+> **Note on revenue figures:** The dashboard Executive Summary shows **LKR 384,000** in monthly revenue lost — this is the total revenue already lost from all 6,760 churned customers.
+The **LKR 68,000** figure is separate: it is the monthly recurring revenue currently at risk from the 471 highest-risk *active* customers identified by the risk model.
+These are two different measurements — one is historical loss, the other is future risk.

 At the current 13.5% churn rate, this segment risks losing approximately **LKR 111,000 in annual recurring revenue**.
 A targeted retention programme calling these 471 customers costs an estimated LKR 45,000 to run.
 Even at 30% conversion, monthly revenue saved exceeds programme cost by **2.4×** — making this the highest-ROI retention action available to the business.